ShowMeThe/Orca/README.md

                 value "123456"
             }
         }
-	isDebug = true // when isDebug is true , signature can be set as an empty string value.
+	encryptMode = "AES" or "DES" choose a different encryptMode , ignore case isDebug = true // when isDebug is true , signature can be set as an empty string value.
 Default value is false signature = "your .jks signature"
         secretKey = "FTat46cvyia6758@243lid66wxzvwe23dgfhcfg76wsd@5as431aq1256dsaa211" //This is the default key , you must replace it
     }